rednote-hilab/.github/profile/README.md

-# Welcome to dots Family
+# Welcome to `rednote-hilab` Family

 ## Introduction
+Founded in Shanghai in 2013, rednote is a platform where users capture and share their lives through photos, text, videos, and live streams, building an interactive community around shared interests.
+Guided by its mission to *Inspire Lives*, rednote is becoming a vibrant hub for diverse lifestyles and a trusted companion to millions.
+The rednote hilab team — where “hi” stands for *humane intelligence* — is dedicated to pushing the boundaries of AI by creating more diverse and balanced forms of intelligence, such as interpersonal, spatial-visual, and musical intelligence and more.
+Our ultimate goal is to make AI a truly natural and beneficial companion to humanity.

 ## Research
-* [Dots-V1 Technical Report]() We released (i) checkpoints for state-of-the-art medium-sized models and (ii) training recipes for the MoE models.
+* [dots.llm1 Technical Report]() We released (i) checkpoints for state-of-the-art medium-sized models and (ii) training recipes for the MoE models.

-## About
-Founded in Shanghai in 2013, rednote is a platform where users record and share their lives through photos, text, videos, and live streams, building an interactive community around shared interests.
-Guided by its mission to "Inspire Lives", rednote is becoming a vibrant hub for diverse lifestyles and a trusted guide for people as they discover and enrich their daily lives.